Gethe/wow-ui-source/README.markdown

   * Dynamic Sunshafts effect (Video Options - Sunshafts on the Graphics Panel)

-  * Multi-monitor support (Video Options - Primary Monitor on the Graphics Panel)
+  * Multi-monitor support (Video Options - Monitor on the Graphics Panel)

   * OpenGL Hardware Cursor support for Windows (Video Options - Hardware Cursor on the Advanced Panel)